-In 1997, she returned to the UK to study for an MA in International Education, and in 2000 joined UK Youth where she manages the Youth Achievement Awards and education & training programmes.
-She takes a special interest in the volunteer activities of Concordia and is Chair of the Volunteering Committee.
+She returned to the UK to study for an MA in International Education, has worked in youth charities managing their awards, training, education & development programmes.
+She takes a special interest in the training and volunteer activities of Concordia.

 Appointed May 2010

 Having started his career at the United Nations and then the Commonwealth Secretariat, he has twice served as an MP in constituencies with strong agricultural sectors.
 He has experience working at a political level in the Foreign and Commonwealth Office, particularly in international development.

 He specialises in governance having been associated with a number of charities for many years.
 He is Chair (UK) of the Commonwealth Consortium for Education and Hon.
 Treasurer of the Roundtable, the Journal of Commonwealth International Affairs.
 He is a trustee of a number of related Commonwealth organisations.
 As a Council Member of the Winston Churchill Memorial Trust he has been a selection panel chair sending people overseas, often in agriculture and rural affairs.

 In commercial life, he has been a director of Leopold Joseph (Merchant Bankers) PLC and a member of the Board of the Commonwealth Development Corporation (CDC).